Sankalgoksu/unified_language_model_demo/README.md

+## Project Overview

+This project demonstrates a unified NLP pipeline capable of:
+- Summarizing English text
+- Translating the summary into Italian
+- Performing sentiment analysis on the summary

+It was built with Hugging Face Transformers and designed to run on Google Colab.
+The goal was to integrate multiple language models into a single workflow.

 # Unified Language Model Demo

 This project demonstrates a unified language model pipeline that performs three tasks using state-of-the-art transformer models: